Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Natural Features.
 In addition, it is included in the Great Lakes Seaway Trail National Scenic Byway series list.

 Location.
 44° 28.699′ N, 75° 46.238′ W. Marker is in Hammond, New York, in St. Lawrence County.
-Marker is on New York State Route 12, on the left when traveling north.
+It is on New York State Route 12, on the left when traveling north.
 Marker is at a roadside pulloff about two miles north of Chippewa Bay.
 Touch for map.
 Marker is in this post office area: Hammond NY 13646, United States of America.
 Touch for directions.

 The Thousand Islands Marker image.
 Click for full size.

-Photographed By William Fischer, Jr., March 17, 2020
+Photographed by William Fischer, Jr., March 17, 2020

 2. The Thousand Islands Marker